hun7erCybersecurity/Install-WSL2/README.md

 2. Copy and Execute these commands line by line

 ```
-Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux -All -NoRestart

-Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform -All -NoRestart
+Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux, VirtualMachinePlatform -All -NoRestart

 Restart-Computer

 ```
 <br />

-3. After the reboot of your system, check with these commands if the state of the Optional features are Enabled
+3. After the reboot of your system, check with these commands if the state of the Optional features are "Enabled"

 ```
 Get-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux | Select-Object State